Skip to Content

 attachment

-10. Under Configured permissions, the Status column should now show that consent has been granted for each added permission:
+10. Under Configured permissions, the Status column shows that consent is granted for each added permission:

 attachment